Fixed loan break cost – how much does it cost to end a fixed loan contract?

-If you want to end your fixed rate mortgage early because you're selling or refinancing, you may be charged a break fee.
+If you want to end your fixed rate mortgage early, you'll pay a break fee.
 Find out how much it could cost you to break a fixed rate home loan.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 A fixed loan break cost calculator could help those who are selling a property or refinancing work out what kind of fee they'll be charged.
 Unfortunately, this calculator can't exist because a fixed rate break cost is always personalised and based on the specific details of your loan, such as:

 - Loan length remaining on your fixed loan contract

 - Total value of the loan

 - Current fixed interest rates on offer from that lender

 However, we can help you understand how banks' calculate your break fee, to give you an indication of what you may pay.
 A fixed rate home loan is a legal contract that guarantees you'll repay a fixed amount of interest on a loan for a specified time period, meaning, if you take out a three-year fixed rate loan at 2.29% on April 1 2021, you pledge to make repayments based on that interest rate until March 31, 2024.